RonFrancesca/makam_research/README.md

 ```

 Follow instructions appearing in the console regarding navigating your browser to the notebook

+### MuseScore

+The user will also need a score editor to follow the examples.
+MuseScore (suggested) could be download at the following link: https://musescore.org

 # License
 This project is licensed under a Creative Commons Attribution 4.0 International License (CC BY4.0).
 Attribution:Dougal Shakespeare, Francesca Ronchini.
 “Exploring Further Relations of Metrical Strength and Pitch Relations in Turkish Makam music”.